NVIDIA/NeMo/docs/sources/source/nlp/glue.rst

 Single-Sentence Tasks:

 - **CoLA** The Corpus of Linguistic Acceptability :cite:`nlp-glue-warstadt2018neural` is a set of English sentences from published linguistics literature.
-The task is to predict whether a given sentences is grammatically correct or not.
+The task is to predict whether a given sentence is grammatically correct or not.
 - **SST-2** The Stanford Sentiment Treebank :cite:`nlp-glue-socher2013recursive` consists of sentences from movie reviews and human annotations of their sentiment.
 The task is to predict the sentiment of a given sentence: positive or negative.